 GDPR to impact Marketing and the role of Marketing Automation

 Data management is all set to become highly prevalent in the digital world, and marketing will turn out to be the ultimate support for GDPR.
 Not just the digital world, data management will profoundly impact marketing automation features like lead scoring, lead management, et al. The immediate future will soon see GDPR as the backbone for brand reputation and management.

 Apparently, this might sound more like a nightmare, but the real picture is different.
 In fact, marketers have the maximum potential by choosing to adhere to these regulations.
 The starting point is, of course, with a marketing technology spine.
 It is imperative for the content management system, marketing automation platform, and customer relationship management system to function together seamlessly.
 With the marketing technology infrastructure falling into place, these three features will catalyze GDPR:

 When hosted within a marketing automation environment, it provides prospects and customers to opt for the content they want to receive and also enables them to unsubscribe at any given time.

 2. Subscription Management

 GDPR explicitly states that the individual consent is mandatory before an organization uses personal data for marketing or other purposes.
-This can be attained by opting for a preference center that already exists or by hosting a separate page for subscription within the marketing automation environment.
+This is attained after you opt for a preference center that already exists.
+Or you can also host a separate page for subscription within the marketing automation environment.

 3. A Closed Loop System

 Marketing requires keeping a tab on prospects’ and customers’ personal interests.
 The marketing technology spine helps in doing this.
-It maintains the interest of a person and also the right to be contacted.
-In other words, marketing needs proper understanding and also have a say in the recording, marketing flow, architecture and data security; much similar to how IT function handles application architecture.
+It maintains the interest of a person 😀 In other words, marketing needs proper understanding in terms of recording, marketing flow, architecture and data security; much similar to how IT function handles application architecture.

 To know how Aritic can help in getting your organization ready for GDPR, you can get in touch here.